 There was a styling longeur for a decade or two after the Ayrspeed Six, with a lot of magazine writing and a good few books published, but the recent challenges of creating Rolls-Royce and Bentley specials has given Ayrspeed projects a new lease of life.

 The Open Cloud cars are essentially a continuation of Mulliner’s conversion work of the 1960s, but with subtle improvements.
-The use of boot lid gas rams not available to Mulliner allows a redesign of the boot hinge mechanism so that convertible soft top roof frame sits in the car properly, rather than being dumped on the back with a duvet thrown over it.
+The use of boot lid gas rams not available to Mulliner allows a potential redesign of the boot hinge mechanism so that convertible soft top roof frame sits in the car properly, rather than being dumped on the back with a duvet thrown over it.
+The sensible Chicago arm of Ayrspeed says the cars should be close to the Mulliner cars, which is probably wise, so visible non-standard improvements are optional.

-The Bentley specials allow a lot more creativity, and the decades of examining and writing about specialist cars pays off: although good, the 1950s Bentley independent suspension feels wrong in a period-design special, so we’ll just cut the whole front of the chassis off and start again.
+The Bentley specials allow a lot more creativity, and the decades of examining and writing about specialist cars pays off: although good, the 1950s Bentley independent suspension feels wrong in a period-design special, so we’ll just backdate the whole front of the car to 1930 and start again.